sscardapane/reprodl2021/README.md

 4. Watch the cron jobs executing.

-The `scheduler` is set to run `data_retrieval.py` every 10 minutes, and the `train.py` every 2 hours.
+The `scheduler` is set to run `data_retrieval.py` every 10 minutes, and `train.py` every 2 hours.
-`data_retrieval.py` is a dummy code to simulate a situation where is is needed to retrieve data continuously from some source and add to the main dataset.
-In this case, it will simply select 50 new rows of the `ESC-50.csv` and it will add them to `extra_ESC-50.csv` (if it does not exist, it will be created).
+`data_retrieval.py` is a dummy code to simulate a situation where it is needed to retrieve data continuously from some source and add it to the main dataset.
+In this case, it will simply select 50 new rows of `ESC-50.csv` and it will add them to `extra_ESC-50.csv` (if it does not exist, it will be created).